sroehling/MailShredder/AppDescription.md

 # MailCleaner

+Use MailCleaner to help protect your privacy and the privacy of those who send you email.

-MailCleaner is a specialized email utility to zero in on and selectively delete old, unwanted, and/or confidential emails.
+MailCleaner is a specialized email utility to zero in on and selectively delete old, unwanted, or confidential emails.
+While regular email apps focus on reading and writing emails, MailCleaner is designed to help you efficiently filter, select, then bulk delete unwanted messages.

+For example, MailCleaner is useful for periodically deleting emails with bank statements, online purchase receipts, or confidential messages from friends and family.

+Individual messages may be insignificant, but collectively they represent an extensive profile of what you purchased, who you've done business with, where you've traveled, and other confidential business and personal communications.

+After some time, there's really no reason to keep most messages.
+However, there are important reasons to delete them, such as limiting your exposure if your account is compromised, or to limit the advertising profile some email providers build on you.

-Selectively deleting emails is important to protect your privacy, limit the advertising profile email providers build on you, limit your potential exposure to hackers, or to purge old emails containing personal or sensitive information.
-MailCleaner also helps you stay organized and purge unneeded emails or keep your account storage under quota.
+Above and beyond important privacy concerns, MailCleaner also helps you stay organized and keep your account storage under quota.

-For example, MailCleaner can help you periodically delete emails with bank statements, online purchase receipts, or confidential communications.
-After filtering and reviewing your email with MailCleaner, you'll likely be surprised how many emails you'll want to delete.
+After using MailCleaner, you'll likely be surprised how many unneeded messages can be safely deleted.

 MailCleaner currently supports email accounts with IMAP support, such as Gmail, Google Apps for businesses, or iCloud.

 ## Features